nodiscc/awesome-linuxaudio/README.md

  * Exceptionally high-quality software may be marked as **bold**.
  * If there is a debian package available, the link syntax is: `[softwarename](https://packages.debian.org/sid/packagename) - package description ([Homepage](http://url.to/project/homepage)` (try `./dwlink -mb packagename | xclip -selection c`)
  * If there is no debian package the syntax is: ``[Software name](http://url.to/project/homepage) - description `` ``

+$ ./dwlink --help
+Usage: dwlink [OPTIONS] [package names] [URL]
+Description: Generate dokuwiki or markdown links for debian packages or URLs

+OPTIONS:
+    -m    enable markdown mode
+    -b    enable bullet list
+    -w    only generate link to homepage
+    -u    generate link for an URL
+    -c    only check if packages are in official debian repos -k    use kxstudio website as package URL

  * Linking to useful websites or howtos can be done at the end of the file in the relevant section.
 Useful bookmarklet: `javascript:void(prompt("","["+document.title+"]("+location.href+")"));` (or use `dwlink -ub http://url.to/copy`)
  * Contributors list can be updated with `git shortlog -sne`